ZILVERAI/zynapse/docs/SCHEMA_BUILDER.md

 });

 // Use in procedures
+// COMMENT: Content service handles all blog post related operations.
-const contentService = new Service("Content")
+// This service intentionally has no middleware to allow public access to blog content. const contentService = new Service("Content") .addProcedure({
-  .addProcedure({
     method: "QUERY",
     name: "GetPostsWithAuthor",
     description: "Get posts with author details",
+    // COMMENT: This endpoint supports pagination and optional filtering by author.
+    // Use for displaying blog post listings with complete author information.
     input: z.object({
       limit: z.number().positive().default(10),
       offset: z.number().nonnegative().default(0),